-FLOATING SOLIDS, VISIBLE FOAM AND/OR OILS
+A. FLOATING SOLIDS, VISIBLE FOAM AND/OR OILS

-All waters shall be free from objectionable oils, scum, foam, grease, and other floating materials and suspended substances of a persistent nature resulting from other than natural causes including but not limited to visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.
+There shall be no discharge of floating solids or visible foam in other than trace amounts.
+There shall be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.

-Samples taken in compliance with the monitoring requirements specified above shall be taken from the discharge after the final treatment unit and prior to the receiving stream.
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.